 - Favourite pastimes, hobbies or interests

-- Family situation of your loved one such as marital status, children, grandchildren (Note: please do not include names)
+- Family situation such as marital status, children, grandchildren (Note: please do not include names.)

-In closing your letter or card, please simply sign your card or letter "a grateful recipient".
+In closing your letter or card, please simply sign your card or letter "a transplant recipient".
 Please do not include the following:

 - Your address, city, telephone number or email address

-- The name of the hospital in which you received your transplant
+- The name of the hospital where you received your transplant

 Please place your card or letter in an unsealed envelope.
 Include on a separate piece of paper: